Why can overseas medical treatment be a hep C risk?

 - Limit alcohol consumption.
 People take more risks when intoxicated.

-- If you receive medical or dental care, make sure the equipment is disinfected or sanitized.
+- If you receive medical or dental care, make sure the equipment is disinfected or sterilised.

 The symptoms associated with hepatitis C infection may be different for everyone.
 Some people will notice symptoms just two weeks after becoming infected, while others may experience them six months later.
-In some cases, people can live with Hep C for 20 to 30 years before they experience any symptoms at all.
+In some cases, people can live with hep C for 20 to 30 years before they experience any symptoms at all.